coenttb/swift-html-fontawesome/README.md

 ]
 ```

-Then add the product to your target:
+Add the product to your target:

 ```swift
 .target(